Why Bruins Fans Should Root For Canadiens Turnaround

 The rivalry in recent years, however, has lacked juice, and that’s solely the fault of the Canadiens.

-While the Bruins start every season with legitimate Stanley Cup aspirations, Montreal has advanced beyond the first round of the playoffs just once in the last nine seasons.
-That came in 2021 when they earned perhaps the most fraudulent Stanley Cup Final appearance in hockey history.
+While the Bruins start every season with legitimate Stanley Cup aspirations, Montreal advanced beyond the first round of the playoffs just once in the last nine seasons.
+That came in 2021 when the Canadiens earned perhaps the most fraudulent Stanley Cup Final appearance in hockey history.
 The 24-21-11 Habs finished fourth in the NHL’s “North Division” and beat Toronto, Winnipeg and Vegas to earn the chance to get steamrolled by Tampa Bay in the Final.
 The NHL during COVID-19 was weird.

 They went right back to sucking a year later, and have continued to do so even after turning things over to Martin St. Louis, the hometown kid from just over the bridge in Laval.
 Front-office turnover, sparked by putting former Bruins executive and Massachusetts native Jeff Gorton, has been a work in progress at best.